ubclaunchpad/ubclaunchpad.com/CONTRIBUTING.md

     // name of section or part of website - be consistent with this.
 In general, the name of the
     // component, accesisble via `this.$options.name`, should suffice
     event_category: this.$options.name,
-    event_label: 'Some Value', // value associated with event, such as a team name },
+    // value associated with event, such as a team name
+    event_label: 'Some Value',
+  },
 );
 ```

 The library we use for this is [`vue-gtag`](https://matteo-gabriele.gitbook.io/vue-gtag/), and the client is available through `this.$gtag` in Vue.

-Analytics are available under the `team@ubclaunchpad.com` account in [Google Analytics](https://analytics.google.com/analytics/web).
+Reported analytics are available under the `team@ubclaunchpad.com` account in [Google Analytics](https://analytics.google.com/analytics/web), where you can see visitor counts, browser statistics, the events reported by `$gtag.event`, and more.

 ### Configuration